Table of Contents

 - TaxJar Calculations are deprecated.
 Use Stripe Tax instead, which also has the benefit of displaying the taxes to end-users.

 - Checkout Sessions in setup mode end up creating PaymentIntents which are not supported.

-- Charges and Payment Intents are supported only if they’re created by Stripe products, such as Stripe Billing or Checkout.
-Direct charges and payment intents are not supported.
+- Charges, Payment Intents, and Orders are supported only if they’re created by Stripe products, such as Stripe Billing or Checkout.
+Direct charges, payment intents, and orders are not supported.

 - Checkout Session support began on 2021-09-16.
 Previous to this date, charges would be imported that resulted from these Checkout Sessions.